LTW85/Etherium-Forecast-Project/README.md

 *Cross-validation*

 Currently, cross-validation is performed using pre-defined cutoff periods in the dataset that capture contemporary market conditions.
 A method of dynamically selecting an optimal window and cutoffs will be the subject of future research and development.
-At the time of writing, cross-validation performance metrics suggest that generally, a maximum forecast horizon of 10-14 days is most appropriate after which accuracy decreases rapdily.
+At the time of writing (Nov - 2021), cross-validation performance metrics suggest that generally, a maximum forecast horizon of 10-14 days is most appropriate after which accuracy decreases rapdily.
 Cross-validation performance metrics for a 14 horizon are provided via the Streamlit app.
 This outcome is likely due to a stongly trending market.
 When the market is ranging, it may be possible to produce more accurate forecasts at a longer horizon.

 *Automation*